Module 10.5: Multi-Cloud Fleet Management (Azure Arc / GKE Fleet)

 | Same configuration for all clusters | ”One size fits all — push the same policies and monitoring everywhere.”
 But dev clusters do not need production-grade monitoring, and on-prem clusters have different storage classes. | Use the base/overlay pattern: shared base configurations with per-environment and per-provider patches.
 Kustomize overlays are ideal for this. |

-| Ignoring fleet telemetry costs | Centralized monitoring of 50 clusters generates enormous data volumes.
-Teams are surprised by a $30K/month observability bill. | Set retention policies, use sampling for traces, aggregate metrics at the cluster level before shipping.
+| Ignoring fleet telemetry costs | Centralized monitoring across many clusters can generate large data volumes and unexpectedly high observability spend. | Set retention policies, use sampling for traces, aggregate metrics at the cluster level before shipping.
 Calculate telemetry costs per cluster before enabling fleet-wide collection. |

 | No cluster lifecycle management | Fleet management connects existing clusters but nobody plans for cluster creation, upgrades, or decommissioning at fleet scale. | Combine fleet management with Cluster API or Crossplane for lifecycle.
 Fleet tools manage what runs in clusters; lifecycle tools manage the clusters themselves. |